Health Insurance Changes May Affect Your Child’s Coverage at Children’s

 Why is Children’s not a provider on all of the Exchange plans?

-Despite our best efforts to negotiate, the other Exchange insurance companies have chosen not to contract with us.
+We continue to negotiate with the Exchange insurance companies.
+Despite our best efforts, we have found that some companies have chosen not to contract with us.

 Our hope is that all Exchange plans will cover Children’s, so we can serve your child and all Washington families.